TheHugeManatee/Cory/README.md

 #### Long Term

-- Implement Monte Carlo Volume Raycasting
+- Implement Monte Carlo Volume Raycasting (for medical volume rendering)
 - Play around with ray tracing
-- Play around with mesh shaders
+- Play around with mesh shaders (cause they seem to be hot right now)

 ### Inspiration and Resources